tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/sharp-rdd.md

 - **Cutoff**
 - **Treatment**: a treatment is only assigned to units that have a score above the cutoff (dependent on the specific case, the treatment can be assigned to units below the cutoff)

 There are two types of RD designs, **sharp** and **fuzzy** RDD.
-In this building block we cover the sharp design.
+In this topic we cover the sharp design.
 We start by discussing the setup of a Sharp RDD, followed by a practical example.
 The fuzzy RDD is covered in this [buiding block](/fuzzy/designs) of the series about RDD.

 ## Sharp RDD setup